appdotnet/api-spec/content/docs/resources/file/index.md

 In general, file content is made available to other users by referencing it in annotations on other App.net objects, e.g., posts and messages.
 However, it is also possible to explicitly mark a file as public, which will allow to to be referenced publicly without being attached to another object.
 You can do this by setting the `public` value to `true` on a file at creation time (or after the fact).
 Upon doing this, the file will be populated with a `url_permanent` field which will contain a link to the file's content.
 This link will remain active until the file is no longer set to public.

+## Limits

+Paid tier accounts receive 10GB total storage, with a 100MB maximum individual file size.
+Free tier accounts receive 500MB total storage, with a 10MB maximum individual file size.
+Individual accounts may have earned additional file storage through the invitation system (see this [blog post](http://blog.app.net/2013/02/25/introducing-a-free-tier/)).
+To determine the used and available space for an individual user, inspect the `storage` field of their [user token](/docs/resources/token/#retrieve-current-token).

 ## General Parameters

 Requests that return streams of Files respond to [pagination parameters](/docs/basics/pagination).
 Additionally they accept the following query string parameters: